Informal and Privatized Transit: Incentives, Efficiency and Coordination: Additional Discussions and Theoretical Results

 Given this, we now compare the cumulative profits under the two equilibrium driver allocations.
-In particular, we have:

-where (a) follows as $\pi^{(1)} = \pi^{(2)}$ and the same number of drivers are allocated under both allocations.
+In particular: { } where (a) follows as $\pi^{(1)} = \pi^{(2)}$ and the same number of drivers are allocated under both allocations.
 Thus, we have that the cumulative profits under any two equilibrium allocations are the same.

 Next, we show that the equilibrium allocation is unique if the quadratic coefficient in Equation~\eqref{eq:rider-demand-function} is strictly positive.
 To see this, first note that under this condition, the per-driver profits is strictly monotonically decreasing in the driver allocation.
 Then, the only way for the inequalities in Equation~\eqref{eq:ineq-helper} to be held with equality is if $x_{i_1}^{(1)} = x_{i_1}^{(2)}$ for all $i \in L_1$ and $x_{i_2}^{(1)} = x_{i_2}^{(2)}$ for all $i \in L_2$, a contradiction.
 Hence, it must follow that $\x^{(1)} = \x^{(2)}$, which establishes our claim.